Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 Disadvantages

-- First, the sender must wait for the next crew change before they can pull this off.
+• First, the sender must wait for the next crew change before they can pull this off.
 It could take weeks or months before his reliever is sent.

-- Lastly, your crew mate could go rogue and switch off all modes of communication with you once he reaches the Philippines.
+• Lastly, your crew mate could go rogue and switch off all modes of communication with you once he reaches the Philippines.

 I heard news about this wherein the offsigner used the money for himself and declared it as lost or stolen.
 That’s stealing in broad daylight.

-Sending extra money from Europe to the Philippines using Moneygram.
+A receipt written in Spanish for sending extra money from Europe to the Philippines using Moneygram.

 5. Online Bank Transfers

 Banking systems continue to evolve to better serve their customers.
-Most of them offer online transactions like sending and receiving money using only your smart phone.
+Most of them offer online transactions like sending and receiving money using only your smartphone.

 How can we, seafarers, use this?

 It’s really helpful and convenient.
-Since many ships nowadays have access to internet, you too can utilize the online banking feature and manage your finances through it.
+Since many ships nowadays have access to the internet, you too can utilize the online banking feature and manage your finances through it.

-For example.
-You have your own self allotment aside from the allotment you gave to your wife.
 But if your family needs extra money for some special reasons, you can access your online banking and transfer funds directly to their bank accounts.

 Or you can ask a crew mate who employs this feature and just pay him a handsome fee in addition to the funds you want transferred.